ruggeri/tech-notes/ai/deep-learning.md

 *inference*.
 We used an exact inference `p(h|v; \theta_i)`.
 And we're not trying to infer anything, we're trying to calculate the MLE of `\theta`.
 So this example is maybe a little shoehorned in here.

+**TODO**: I'm up to 19.3, but I'm also feeling a little tired of this book now...